 You can give your dog a cranberry supplement made for dogs.
 If you choose a supplement made for humans, assume the dose is for a 150 lb person and adjust the dose to your dog’s body weight.

 This is a common weed that promotes optimal urinary tract health and function.
 It can help promote a normal inflammatory response and support normal bladder function.

 To give your dog couch grass, prepare a tea by simmering a teaspoon of dried root in a cup of water for about 20 minutes.
 You can give 1/2 teaspoon per 20 pounds of body weight twice daily, by directly putting it in the mouth with a dropper or adding it to your dog’s water.

-This herb is also a diuretic (6).
+This herb also supports normal bladder function.
 The easiest way to give it to your dog is to juice parsley leaf using a juicer and then give 1 teaspoon per 20 pounds of body weight.
 It’s better to give it on an empty stomach.

-Horsetail is an ancient herbal remedy that naturally fights bacteria (7).
+Horsetail is an ancient herbal remedy that promotes urinary tract health.
 This one is best used in combination with a soothing herb like marshmallow root.
 It shouldn’t be used for too long since it can cause irritation.

 Prepare a decoction by simmering the dried herb with a half teaspoon of sugar and water until the water turns dark green.
 Cool and strain the liquid before giving your dog 1 tablespoon for every 20 pounds of body weight.

 These are some natural options that can work well for UTIs.
 But what about antibiotics?

 Do Antibiotics Always Work For UTIs?